 The concept of hedging a bet is based on laying wagers on various outcomes in order to create 1 in which profit is ensured – with the winnings minus all of the stakes laid – regardless of whether or not the original bet was successful or not.

-Some Canadian punters may be familiar with arbitrage betting, also known as arbing, which relies on the online betting NZ punter finding a discrepancy, however small, between the odds which a bookmaker has given and the act of placing a series of simultaneous wagers.
+Some Canadian punters may be familiar with arbitrage betting, also known as arbing, which relies on the online betting punter finding a discrepancy, however small, between the odds which a bookmaker has given and the act of placing a series of simultaneous wagers.

 Hedge Betting is Popular in the World of Finance